Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: BBP Analytical Cleaner as a Limiting Case of the Two-Stream NN

-In summary, the architecture is a symmetry-preserving hypothesis class for rotationally invariant shrinkage.
-In stationary regimes, it can specialize in denoising, with the analytical BBP estimator recovered as a particular parameter choice.
-Under non-stationarity, the same constrained class can deviate from that stationary baseline, interpolating between denoising and a learned corrective component when stable temporal structure exists.
+on the stationary analytical domain where BBP is defined.
+The architecture is therefore a symmetry-preserving hypothesis class for rotationally invariant shrinkage: in stationary regimes it can specialize to analytical denoising, while under non-stationarity it can deviate from that baseline through learned corrective terms.